ddamicotam/leaky-paywall-shopify-integration/readme.txt

 A really basic plugin that allows to import the emails of recent customers (last 6 hours) who bought and paid for particular product (see "Product ID" in Shopify admin panel) in your Shopify Store and by default gives them one-year subscription.

-The plugin checks every minute for new clients' orders in Shopify store.
+Every minute, the plugin checks for new clients' orders in Shopify store.

 ### Important!